 Vintage Gal is pretty new to me.I love all the fashion and crafting with a 1930s feel that the blog is full of – think articles sharing her dressmaking following vintage patterns (serious sewing envy!), 1930s fashion and reviews of vintage events across the UK.

 OK so this isn’t a blog but it is my new best friend!
 We all know Dawn for her vintage shop BOB and her TV show This Old Thing (read my interview with her here) but did she know she now hosts a successful podcast?
-She discusses with well-known people (Think Jo Whiley and Gemma Kearny) what style is and how fashion make us feel.
+She discusses with well-known people (Think Jo Whiley and Gemma Kearny) what style is and how fashion makes us feel.
 It is not just about vintage, with much of it not in fact, but it reminds us throughout to be ourselves and to rock our look, whatever that may be

-OK so I am being a bit cheeky here as this is my other blog but I have tried hard over the years to make this a go to place for vintage wedding pieces so wanted to share it with you.
+OK, so I am being a bit cheeky here as this is my other blog but I have tried hard over the years to make this a go-to place for vintage wedding pieces so wanted to share it with you.
 I write about more general wedding ideas and advice but what I am most proud of is the content about original vintage wedding dresses.
 It is going through a rebrand at the moment but never fear – I will write about vintage weddings forever!